Raising an Aussie Corgi Mix: Traits and Tips for the Auggie Breed

 This post contains affiliate links.
 If you purchase through them, I may earn a small commission at no extra cost to you.
 Thank you for supporting this blog!

 If you’ve ever wondered what happens when you mix the intelligence and agility of an Australian Shepherd with the playful charm of a Pembroke Welsh Corgi, meet the Aussie-Corgi, also known as the Auggie.
-These dogs are loyal, clever, and endlessly entertaining—a perfect blend of brains and personality.
+These dogs are loyal, clever, and endlessly entertaining.
+A perfect blend of brains and personality.

 Zira the aussie corgi mix sitting on her human's lap.